 THE BODY: FASHION AND PHYSIQUE

 The latest exhibition at New York’s Fashion Institute of Technology museum explores the variety of body shapes that have been considered fashionable from the eighteenth century to the present day.
 Changing beauty canons, shifts in gender roles and ways they influenced fashion are reflected in a selection of objects encompassing the last 250 years.
-These include 18thcentury stays and corsets, 19thcentury bustles and crinolines, 1930s and 40s gowns by Paquin and Christian Dior, 1980s body-con dresses by Thierry Mugler and garments made as recently as 2017.
+These include 18th-century stays and corsets, 19th-century bustles and crinolines, 1930s and 40s gowns by Paquin and Christian Dior, 1980s body-con dresses by Thierry Mugler and garments made as recently as 2017.
 Clothing items are supplemented with images from the popular press, fashion media, film and other sources to demonstrate how the fashion industry has contributed to both the marginalization and celebration of certain body types.

 December 5, 2017 – May 5, 2018